 If a mattress – even one meant to be soft – sinks too much, it compromises support and causes uneven weight distribution.
 You can end up waking to various aches caused by a lack of even body support.

 The Loom and Leaf mattress performs impressively when it comes to sinkage.

 When lying flat on the mattress, the maximum sinkage I saw was 1-1.5 inches.
 This is just enough for the mattress to contour and mold around your body, but not so much that it inhibits your body's motion.

 How well does the Loom and Leaf absorb motion, preventing it from spreading and disturbing a sleeping partner?

 As I observed during my trial, there is essentially no motion transfer.
 This makes the Loom and Leaf mattress ideal for sleeping with a partner.

 If you or your partner tend to move around a lot during sleep, the Loom and Leaf is a good choice.

 When it comes to temperature control, the Loom and Leaf mattress is one of the best sold online today.

 I found during my trial that the mattress remained pleasantly cool at all times, with no uneven pockets of warmth or cold occurring.

 Thanks to the medical grade gel layer discussed above, body temperature remains constant.
-The breathable foam and the organic cotton top also play a role in Leaf and Loom’s success at staying cool.
+The phase change material, breathable foam and the organic cotton top also play a role in Leaf and Loom’s success at staying cool.

 120 Night Trial